peacey/split-vpn/README.md

   <details>
     <summary>EXEMPT_IPSETS</summary>
       Exempt these IP sets from the VPN.
 IP sets need to be created before this script is run or the script will error.
 IP sets can be updated externally and will be matched dynamically.
 Each IP set entry consists of the IP set name and whether to match on source or destination for each field in the IP set.
-      You can also use this option to allow NAT hairpin to work while on the VPN by adding the Unifi-provided IP sets for the interface to this variable.
-For example, for eth8 WAN, IP sets are UBIOS_ADDRv4_eth8 and UBIOS_ADDRv6_eth8.
-Note that for IPv6 prefix delegation, IPv6 WAN addresses are stored on the bridge interfaces, not eth interfaces.
+      Enable NAT hairpin by exempting UBIOS_ADDRv4_ethX:dst for IPv4 or UBIOS_ADDRv6_ethX:dst for IPv6 (where X = 8 for RJ45, or 9 for SFP+ WAN).
+For IPv6 prefix delegation, exempt UBIOS_ADDRv6_brX, where X = VLAN number (0 = LAN).
+	  To allow communication with your VLAN subnets without hardcoding the subnets, exempt the UBIOS_NETv4_brX:dst ipset for IPv4 or UBIOS_NETv6_brX:dst for IPv6.

       Note: These IP sets will be exempt for every VPN-forced client.
 If you want to exempt different IP sets for different clients, use `CUSTOM_EXEMPT_RULES_IPV4` and  `CUSTOM_EXEMPT_RULES_IPV6` below.

       src/dst needs to be specified for each IP set field.
       Format: Format: [IPSet Name]:[src/dst,src/dst,...]
       Example: EXEMPT_IPSETS="VPN_EXEMPT:dst IPSET_NAME:src,dst"
-               EXEMPT_IPSETS="UBIOS_ADDRv4_eth8:dst UBIOS_ADDRv6_br0:dst"
+               EXEMPT_IPSETS="UBIOS_ADDRv4_eth8:dst UBIOS_ADDRv6_br0:dst UBIOS_NETv4_br0:dst UBIOS_NETv4_br5:dst"

   </details>